Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/ribbon.md

 ## Create Ribbon Muscle

-1. Select the attachments (if any) and the geometry in the following order:
+1. Select the attachments (if any) and the geometry in that order:
-    ``` mermaid
-    graph LR
-      A["N Attachments\n"] --> B;
-      B["Muscle\n"];
-    ```
 2. Press the ![Ribbon Muscle button](../../../images/adn_ribbon_sim.png) button in the AdonisFX shelf or press Ribbon Muscle in the AdonisFX menu.
 3. Ribbon muscle is ready to simulate with default settings.
 Check [this page](#attributes) to customize the configuration.

 ## Paintable Weights

 In order to provide more artistic control, some key parameters of the ribbon muscle solver are exposed as paintable attributes in the deformer.
-The [AdonisFX Paint Tool](#adonisfx-paint-tool) must be used to paint those parameters to ensure that the values satisfy the solver requirements.
+The [AdonisFX Paint Tool](tools.md) must be used to paint those parameters to ensure that the values satisfy the solver requirements.

+- *Attachment Constraints*: weight to indicate the influence of each attachment at each vertex of the muscle.
 - *Tendons*: floating values to indicate the source of the muscle fibers.
 The solver will use that information to make an estimation of the fiber direction at each vertex.
 We recommend to set a value of 1.0 wherever the tendinous tissue would be in an anatomically realistic muscle and a value of 0.0 in the rest of the mesh.
-- *Attachment Constraints*: weight to indicate the influence of each attachment at each vertex of the muscle.
 - *Fibers*: the deformer estimates the fiber directions at each vertex based on the tendon weights.
 In case that the estimated fibers do not fit well to the desired directions, we can use the paint tool to comb the fibers manually.
 The fibers can be displayed using the [Draw Fibers](#debug) option in the deformer.
 - *Compression Resistance*: force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
 - *Stretching Resistance*: force to correct the edge lengths if the current length is greater than the rest length.
 A higher value represents higher correction.
+- *Slide on Segment Constraints*: weight to force vertices to displace only in the direction of a user-specified group of segments.

 <figure>
   <img src="../../../images/ribbon_paint_example.png">